 - Develop a practice which is responsive to an increased range of contexts and conditions

 - Critically evaluate conceptual and material aspects of your practice

 Overview of Learning Activities

-This is studio-based learning in which you develop your art making, meeting regularly with your advisor for intensive consultations that examine, question and begin to identify the forward trajectory of your work.
+This is studio-based learning in which you develop your art making, meeting regularly with your academic supervisor for intensive consultations that examine, question and begin to identify the forward trajectory of your work.
 In addition you will engage in peer-to-peer dialogue and develop the ability to critically and reflectively evaluate creative outcomes.
-This occurs through the scheduled teacher-led group critique sessions and individual supervision.
+This occurs through the scheduled teacher-led group critique sessions and individual academic supervision.

 Overview of Learning Resources